EmpowerPlastic/empowerchain/docs/validators/full-node-setup.md

 ### Retrieve the Genesis File

 Retrieve a copy of the genesis file for the desired chain.
 The genesis file defines the initial state of the chain.
-Replace the `<genesis-url>` with the desire chain's genesis file URL from the official Empowerchain repo.
+Replace the `<genesis-url>` with the desired chain's genesis file URL from the official Empowerchain repo.
 For pre-genesis validator nodes, skip to the [Validator Setup](/validators/validator-setup) page to continue following pre-genesis setup steps.

 ```bash
 wget -O $HOME/empowerchain/config/genesis.json <genesis-url>